miwidot/twitchmod/SETUP.md

 ### "status":400,"message":"invalid client"

 This error means:
-- Your CLIENT_ID or CLIENT_SECRET is incorrect
+- Your CLIENT_ID is incorrect
-- You haven't set the environment variables
+- You haven't set the TWITCH_CLIENT_ID environment variable
-- The credentials are for a different Twitch app
+- The Client ID is for a different Twitch app

-Double-check your credentials at https://dev.twitch.tv/console/apps
+Double-check your Client ID at https://dev.twitch.tv/console/apps

+⚠️ **Note**: With Implicit Grant Flow, you DON'T need a Client Secret!
+Only the Client ID is required.

 ### "Failed to start OAuth callback server on port 8080"